Equimultiplicity in Hilbert-Kunz theory

 \section{Applications}

 It is time to discuss the applications of the developed theory.
-First, we will show how equimultiplicity forces tight closure of Frobenius powers to be unmixed.
-It is important this happens to be an equivalent condition in dimension one, and, furthermore, we can make it global and apply to study Hilbert-Kunz multiplicity on the Brenner-Monsky hypersurface.
+First, we will show how equimultiplicity forces the tight closure of Frobenius powers to be unmixed.
+It is important that this happens to be an equivalent condition in dimension one, and, furthermore, we can make it global and apply it to study Hilbert--Kunz multiplicity on the Brenner--Monsky hypersurface.